NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 To run RStudio inside a singularity container, follow the steps below.

-1. Start an interactive session on a node.
-2. Create a new dircectory for the exercise, and go there
+First, start an interactive session on a node.
+Then, reate a new dircectory for the exercise, and go there

 ```
 mkdir sc_lab
 cd sc_lab
 ```

-3. Make sure we start with a fresh session, with the nessecary directories:
+Next, make sure we start with a fresh session, with the nessecary directories, and set some variables needed for singularity

 ```
 rm -r var